Get 80% off your plan for your first 3 months*

 What is a franchisee?

-A franchisee is a person or business that buys the right to use a larger company's brand, products, and business systems.
-You pay a fee to the main company, known as the franchisor, to open your own branch of their established business.
+A franchisee is a person or business that buys the right to operate under an established company's brand, products, and systems.
+You pay fees to the franchisor (the parent company that owns the brand) to run your own location of their business.

 Franchise reality check

-Franchise risks are the potential financial and operational challenges that can impact your success as a franchisee.
+Franchise risks are the financial and operational challenges that can affect your success as a franchisee.
 Key risks include:

-• Pay high startup costs, including initial franchise fees, equipment and setup expenses
+• High startup costs: paying initial franchise fees, equipment costs, and setup expenses

-• Meet ongoing financial obligations, such as monthly franchise fees and staffing costs
+• Ongoing financial obligations: covering monthly franchise fees, royalties, and staffing costs

-• Manage performance pressure from demanding sales targets in low-margin businesses
+• Performance pressure: meeting demanding sales targets in low-margin businesses

 Not all franchises offer the same level of support.
-Some provide strong advice, support and business systems, while others offer less guidance, so it’s important to check what’s included.
+Some provide strong advice, support and business systems, while others offer less guidance.
+Check what's included.

 Becoming a franchisee can be hard

-Successful franchises typically have higher standards for potential franchisees because they protect their proven business model, and this selectivity exists in an environment where the total number of franchisees declined by 5.2 per cent from 2014 to 2023.
+Successful franchises set high standards for potential franchisees to protect their proven business model.
+This selectivity has increased as the total number of franchisees declined by 5.2 per cent from 2014–2023.

-Quality franchisors with consistently profitable locations often require:
+Quality franchisors with consistently profitable locations often require you to:

-• Bring business experience, such as management or entrepreneurial background
+• demonstrate business experience, such as management or entrepreneurial background

 If you join a successful franchise chain, you may have limited control over the business.
 Ask questions to make sure the franchise is right for you.

-Here are some questions for you, the franchisor, other franchisees, an accountant, and a lawyer.
+Ask questions of yourself, the franchisor, other franchisees, an accountant, and a lawyer.

 Things to consider when becoming a franchisee